Asenar/dotclear2.2-importer/readme.txt

 * option to import only active post
 * option to skip comments import
 * option to skip links import
+* option to skip user importation + replace non-existent author by a default.

 = 0.3 =
 * Forked from dotclear-importer